Growing churches understand the importance of a strong Children’s Ministry program.

 3. Provide Organized Classrooms

 Organization is a must – particularly when dealing with kids.
-Create a system for organizing supplies, toys, and teaching material.
+Create a system for organizing supplies, toys, and teaching materials.

 4. Develop Inspiring Leadership